General Data Protection Regulation

 - The personal data must be erased for compliance with a legal obligation in Union or Member State law to which the controller is subject.

 - The personal data have been collected in relation to the offer of information society services referred to in Article 8(1) of the GDPR.

 Where the controller has made personal data public and is obliged pursuant to Article 17(1) to erase the personal data, the controller, taking account of available technology and the cost of implementation, shall take reasonable steps, including technical measures, to inform other controllers processing the personal data that the data subject has requested erasure by such controllers of any links to, or copy or replication of, those personal data, as far as processing is not required.
-EXAIR Corporation or a marketing employee will arrange the necessary measures in individual cases.
+EXAIR LLC or a marketing employee will arrange the necessary measures in individual cases.

 e) Right of restriction of processing